MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-core/packages/core/subsystems/dictationsubsystem.md

 ### 2. Assign a configuration asset

-For certain subsystems, such as the `WindowsDictationSubsystem`, a [configuration asset](../../../../mrtk3-overview/architecture/subsystems.md#configuration) is required in order for it to perform normally.
+For certain subsystems, a [configuration asset](../../../../mrtk3-overview/architecture/subsystems.md#configuration) is required in order for it to perform normally.

 1. Click the subsystem you enabled in Setup 1.
 1. Check to see if an empty `Configuration Asset` slot shows up under Subsystem Details on the right.
 If so, create a new config by selecting **Assets** -> **Create** **MRTK** > **Subsystems** > **[name of your subsystem] Config** and then dragging the created config onto the slot.